PUBLIC RIGHTS PROJECT FELLOWSHIP

 Throughout the program, fellows will participate in monthly check-in calls with other fellows and Public Rights Project staff.
 Fellows will also receive periodic professional development opportunities from Public Rights Project staff and partners.

 The fellowship pays a yearly stipend calculated based on the fellow’s legal experience, cost of living in the fellow’s placement city, and the average pay of other attorneys in the fellow’s placement office.
-Generally, the stipend will range from $60,000-80,000.
-Fellows will receive an additional stipend to cover health insurance costs.
+Generally, the stipend will range from $60,000-85,000.

 Fellows must have an active bar membership in a U.S. state and a passion for public service.
 The fellowship is likely to be ideally suited for attorneys with 3-5 years of legal experience after law school, and a background in litigation.